thirdweb-dev/typescript-sdk/etc/sdk.api.md

     grantRole(role: Role, address: string): Promise<TransactionReceipt>;
     revokeRole(role: Role, address: string): Promise<TransactionReceipt>;
 }

+// Warning: (ae-internal-missing-underscore) The name "NATIVE_TOKEN_ADDRESS" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const NATIVE_TOKEN_ADDRESS = "0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee";

 // Warning: (ae-internal-missing-underscore) The name "NFTContractTypes" should be prefixed with an underscore because the declaration is marked as @internal
 //